No, although Mason strongly encourages all students to get vaccinated and get a booster shot.

 Yes.
-Mason strongly encourages all faculty and staff and requires students to be vaccinated and boosted, including those who have had COVID-19 and recovered.
+Mason strongly encourages all faculty, staff, and students to be vaccinated and boosted, including those who have had COVID-19 and recovered.
 The university is following CDC guidelines, which advise that individuals “should be vaccinated regardless of whether [they] already had COVID-19.”

 No. Public health experts recommend vaccination and boosters even with prior COVID exposure or illness.

 Contact the provider who administered the vaccination to request a replacement card.
 This may be a health department, pharmacy, or another health care provider.
 Documentation should include your name, the name of the health care facility/provider, type of vaccine, and the date of vaccination.